Necessary and Sufficient Conditions for Optimal Decision Trees using Dynamic Programming: Pseudo-code and Implementation

 An upper bound can be used to prune solutions that are dominated by it.
 The upper bound $\mathrm{ub}$ dominates a solution $v$ if there exists a solution $v' \in \mathrm{ub}$ that is equal to or dominates~$v$:

 This upper bound is used to prune poor solutions earlier in the search.
 To signify this we introduce the following new notation:

-In a branching node, when solutions $\Theta_1$ to one subtree are known, these can be used to update the upper bounds for the other subtree, if an appropriate \emph{subtraction} operator $\ominus$ exists, by using the following equation:
+\paragraph{Subtracting} In a branching node, when solutions $\Theta_1$ are known for one subtree, these can be used to update the upper bounds for the other subtree, provided that an appropriate \emph{subtraction} operator $\ominus$ exists.
+For totally ordered optimization tasks, the upper bound for the other subtree can be simply computed by subtracting the solution from the current upper bound.
+However, for partially ordered objectives, the procedure is more complicated.
+We here provide the method for element-wise additive objectives and leave the approach for more general objectives as future work.